Data Harmonisation and Publication

-Data harmonisation - bridging across the health domains through standards
+Data Harmonisation and Publication - bridging across the health domains through standards

 To make health studies and their data FAIR (Findable, Accessible, Interoperable and Reusable) we have developed a publication policy and a metadata schema that provide standards for description and sharing of data.